unicode-org/cldr/docs/ldml/tr35-keyboards.md

     - supported
     - no Unicode properties such as `\p{…}`
-    - Warning: Character classes look superficially similar to UnicodeSets as defined in [`unicodeSet`](#element-unicodeset) elements, but they are different.
-UnicodeSets must be defined with a `unicodeSet` element, and referenced with the `$[unicodeSet]` notation in transforms.
-UnicodeSets cannot be used directly in a transform.
+    - Warning: Character classes look superficially similar to [`uset`](#element-uset) elements, but they are distinct and referenced with the `$[...usetId]` notation in transforms.
+The `uset` notation cannot be embedded directly in a transform.

 - **Bounded quantifier**